Stimulated Neutrino Transformation with Sinusoidal Density Profiles: Stimulated Neutrino Transformation

-The combination of large amplitude ($\sim 10\%$) density fluctuations and high densities can be found in supernovae and supernova density fluctuations and were found numerically to have a large impact on neutrino flavor evolution \cite{Loreti:1995ae,2003PhRvD..68c3005F,Kneller:2010ky}.
-With this motivation, in this letter we revisit the phenomenon of stimulated transition for the supernova environment.
-We first derive expressions for the reduced wavelength and the amplitude of stimulated transitions both on and off the parametric resonance.
-Next, to illustrate our findings, we examine the case of a specific supernova density profile which includes a forward shock to which we add a perturbing sinusoidal fluctuation.
-Using this scenario, we predict the places where the transitions will occur and then verify our predictions with a numerical three neutrino oscillation calculation.
-Our example demonstrates that it is possible to identify fluctuation wavelengths that will induce large amplitude transitions in the supernova environment.
+In this paper we revisit the phenomenon of stimulated transition and derive new analytic results valid both on and off the parametric resonance, at all ambient densities and for arbitrary number of neutrino flavors.
+After obtaining the new expressions and testing them against numerical solutions, we estimate the possibilities for observing stimulated transitions in a terrestrial experiment, in the Sun and in supernovae.
+After finding that stimulated transitions are likely only to occur in supernovae we proceed to a supernova test problem using an analytic supernova density profile upon which we superpose a perturbing sinusoidal fluctuation.
+We predict the places where the transitions will occur and their strength and then verify our predictions with a numerical three neutrino oscillation calculation.

-\section{Stimulated Neutrino transformation}
+\section{Stimulated Neutrino Transformation}

-We are interested in the probability that some initial neutrino state $\ket{\nu(x)}$ at $x$ is later detected as the state $\ket{\nu(x')}$ at $x'$.
-These probabilities are computed from the $S$-matrix which relates the initial and final states via $\ket{\nu(x')} = S(x',x)\,\ket{\nu(x)}$.
-The probabilities we calculate depend upon the basis and to avoid the intrinsic oscillatory behavior in the flavor basis we prefer to use the instantaneous eigenstates of the Hamiltonian $H$, known as the matter basis.
+We are interested in the probability that some initial neutrino state $\ket{\nu(r)}$ at $r$ is later detected as the state $\ket{\nu(r')}$ at $r'$.
+These probabilities are computed from the $S$-matrix which relates the initial and final states via $\ket{\nu(r')} = S(r',r)\,\ket{\nu(r)}$.
+The probabilities we calculate depend upon the basis and to avoid the intrinsic oscillatory behaviour in the flavor basis we prefer to use the instantaneous eigenstates of the Hamiltonian $H$, known as the matter basis.
 The two bases are related by the unitary transformation matrix $U$.
-For three flavors/mass states the matrix $U$ is parametrized by three mixing angles, $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$, a CP phase and two Majoranna phases.
+For two flavors/mass states the matrix $U$ is parametrised by a single mixing angle, $\theta$; for three flavors/mass states the matrix $U$ is parametrised by three mixing angles, $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$, a CP phase and two, irrelevant, Majorana phases.
 The differential equation for the neutrino $S$-matrix \cite{Kneller:2005hf,Kneller:2009vd} is simply